Buse Tosun Çavuşoğlu

 Buse Tosun Çavuşoğlu (born 5 December 1995) is a Turkish freestyle wrestler.
+She is a member of Istanbul BB SK.
 She won the gold medals at the 2023 World Wrestling Championships, and at the 2024 European Wrestling Championships.
 She also won one of the bronze medals in the women's 68 kg event at the 2024 Summer Olympics in Paris, France.

-Wrestling career
+Personal life

-She is a member of Yalova Çiftlikköy Belediyesi S.K.
+Buse Tosun graduated from Bartın University Faculty of Sports Sciences.
+She is currently pursuing her master's degree in sports sciences at the same university's Institute of Graduate Education.
+She married Serkan Çavuşoğlu on 13 August 2021.

-2013–2019
+Career

 She took part in the 63 kg event of the 2013 European Wrestling Championships in Tbilisi, Georgia and advanced to the semifinals.
 The same year, she won the gold medal in the 63 kg event at the European Junior Championships held in Skopje, Macefonia.
 At the 2013 World Championships in Budapest, Hungary, she lost in the event's first round.

 She won the gold medal at the 2014 European Junior Women's Championships in Katowice, Poland.
 She participated at the 2014 World Championships in Tashkent, Uzbekistan without success.

 Çavuşoğlu captured the bronze medal at the European Under-23 Championships in Wałbrzych, Poland.
 She competed in the 63 kg event of the 2015 European Games in Baku, Azerbaijan.

 In 2016, she took the bronze medal in the 69 kg event of the European Championships held in Riga, Latvia. Çavuşoğlu captured the gold medal at the 2016 European Under-23 Championships in Ruse, Bulgaria.
 She earned a quota spot at the 2016 Summer Olympics with her performance of placing second at the 2016 European Wrestling Olympic Qualification Tournament in Zrenjanin, Serbia.
 At the 2016 Olympics in Rio de Janeiro, Brazil, Çavuşoğlu lost the repechage match in the 69 kg event, and failed so to win a medal.
 She won the gold medal in the 68 kg event of the 2018 European U23 Championship held in Istanbul, Turkey.

 In 2018, she won the gold medal in the women's 68 kg event at the European U23 Wrestling Championship held in Istanbul, Turkey.